antonbabenko/pre-commit-terraform/README.md

     > **Warning**
     > Avoid use `recursive.enabled: true` in config file, that can cause unexpected behavior.

-5. You can provide [any configuration available in `terraform-docs`](https://terraform-docs.io/user-guide/configuration/) as an argument to `terraform_docs` hook.
+5. You can provide [any configuration available in `terraform-docs`](https://terraform-docs.io/user-guide/configuration/) as an argument to `terraform_docs` hook:

     ```yaml
     - id: terraform_docs